klklklo/pyspammodel/README.md

 ### SolarSpam usage example

-- import the pyspam package;
+- import the pyspammodel package;
 - create an instance of the SolarSpam class;
 - perform calculations with the created instance.